-The best way to approach this is putting yourself in your customer’s shoes and asking yourself what you want would from your chosen freelancer.
+The best way to approach this is to put yourself in your customer’s shoes and ask yourself what you want would from your chosen freelancer.
 Then simply apply this logic to yourself and start acquiring those new contracts.

-The best kind of jobs you’re going to want to apply for is long-term clients where you can receive continuous work for weeks or months.
+The best kind of job to apply for is with a long-term client where you can get continuous work for weeks or months.
 This way, you can develop a partnership with your clients and perfect your writing style.

 This is especially important if you haven’t been writing before and you want a chance to develop your skills and learn how to deal with clients and use your preferred freelancing platform.